 - In a large bowl, combine the butter, milk, and sugar.

 - Add room temperature eggs and your ripe bananas–the more ripe, the better!
 Mix this up until it is all combined.
+(Out of eggs?
+No problem.
+Try one of my Egg Substitutes for this recipe!)

 - In a separate bowl, combine the dry ingredients–the flour, baking powder, baking soda, cinnamon, and salt.